Opioids settlement could be near, lawyer for local governments says

 Weinberger said Polster was shuttling between healthcare executives and state attorneys general and other plaintiffs' lawyers who were huddled privately in separate rooms in the Cleveland federal courthouse.

-Polster is overseeing thousands of lawsuits by local governments that allege the companies fueled a public health crisis responsible for roughly 400,000 U.S. deaths from 1999 to 2017, according government statistics.
+Polster is overseeing thousands of lawsuits by local governments that allege the companies fuelled a public health crisis responsible for roughly 400,000 US deaths from 1999 to 2017, according government statistics.

 Earlier this week, the companies proposed a deal that could be worth US$50 billion to settle the litigation, two sources told Reuters.